lucasmnxavierrj/Javascript/README.md

 A simple modal box.

-*In this project I made a modal box.
+*In this project I made a simple modal box.
 The animations for the modal's fade in and for the close button were made in css with keyframes and I used javascript to manipulate the css attributes.*